ovh/docs/pages/web/web-paas/configuration-services/guide.en-us.md

 `jyu7waly36ncj-master-7rqtwti--app@ssh.us.platform.sh`

 In this case, the username is `jyu7waly36ncj-master-7rqtwti--app` and the host is `ssh.us.platform.sh`.
-Note that the host will vary per region, and the username will vary per-*environment*.
+Note that the host will vary per region, and the username will vary per *environment*.

-In this example, we would configure our database application to setup a tunnel to `ssh.us.platform.sh` as user `jyu7waly36ncj-master-7rqtwti--app`, and then connect to the database on host `database.internal`, username `user`, empty password, and database name `main`.
+In this example, we would configure our database application to set up a tunnel to `ssh.us.platform.sh` as user `jyu7waly36ncj-master-7rqtwti--app`, and then connect to the database on host `database.internal`, username `user`, empty password, and database name `main`.